matloff/omsi/README.md

 questions, and enables the students to upload their answers.

-Moreover, **in the case of exams in programming classes,** OMSI enables the students to compile and run their code, thus giving them an opportunity to discover and fix errors.
+Moreover, **in the case of exams in programming classes,** OMSI enables the students to **compile and run their code**, thus giving them an opportunity to discover and fix errors.

 As detailed below, this arrangement has significant benefits for both